Simple lifestyle changes can help reduce high blood pressure, although some people may need to take medicine as well.

 Many people need to take a combination of different medicines.

-- if you're under 55 years of age – you'll usually be offered an ACE inhibitor or an angiotensin-2 receptor blocker (ARB)
+- if you're under 55 years of age, or you're any age and have type 2 diabetes – you'll usually be offered an ACE inhibitor or an angiotensin-2 receptor blocker (ARB)

-- if you're aged 55 or older, or you're any age and of African or Caribbean origin – you'll usually be offered a calcium channel blocker
+- if you're aged 55 or older, or you're any age and of African or Caribbean origin, and you do not have type 2 diabetes – you'll usually be offered a calcium channel blocker

 You may need to take blood pressure medicine for the rest of your life.
 But your doctor might be able to reduce or stop your treatment if your blood pressure stays under control for several years.